glenleach/aws-cloud-resume-challenge/README.md

 Challenge Overview
 ------------------

-The challenge involves building a web application that consists of a static website and a serverless backend using AWS services such as Amazon S3, Amazon API Gateway, AWS Lambda, and Amazon DynamoDB.
+The challenge involves building a web application that consists of a static website and a serverless backend using AWS services such as Amazon S3, AWS Lambda, and Amazon DynamoDB.
 The website should display your resume information, and the backend should handle form submissions from the website.

 Prerequisites
 -------------